 This Lamb Rogan Josh stew was a spur of the moment creation as I found myself with twice as much lamb as I needed for another recipe.
 The Moroccan Tagine I’m working on calls for a four pound bone-in shoulder while I accidentally purchased a four pound bone-less shoulder.
 Ugh.
 When life gives you lamb, you reach to your spice cabinet.

 It’s certainly not the cheapest cut of meat at your butcher’s counter but lamb is absolutely worth making a few times a year.
 Lamb lends itself well to bold spice blends and acidic marinades.
-My favorite is grilled with lots of garlic, lemon, and parsley; but I’d reserve that method for a lamb chop.
+My favorite is grilled lamb chop with lots of garlic, lemon, and parsley.
 For this recipe I trimmed most of the fat prior to butchering in to bite size cubes.
-The fat holds most the distinctive flavor so use your best judgement with it comes time to trimming.
+The fat holds most the distinctive flavor so use your best judgement when it comes time to trimming.